Skip to main content

 Caroline Van Staalduinen

-My upbringing paired with my passion to understand led me to pursue a Bachelor of Arts in International Studies and Bachelor of Science in both Geography and Community and Regional Planning focusing on global environmental development.
+My experiences led me to obtain a Bachelor of Arts in International Studies and a Bachelor of Science in both Geography and Community and Regional Planning where my main concentration was environmental development.

 Interdisciplinary Environmental Consultant